wyongqiing/tp/docs/DeveloperGuide.md

 2. Dealing with missing data file

-    1. Exit the address book, if it is running.
+    1. Exit HRelper, if it is running.
-    2. delete the `hrelper.json` file inside the folder named `data`.
+    2. delete the `addressbook.json` file inside the folder named `data`.
 It is located in the same folder as the jar file.
     3. Relaunch the app. </br>
-       Expected: The app should create a new `hrelper.json` file filled with sample data.
+       Expected: The app should create a new `addressbook.json` file filled with sample data.